 AI Financial Forecast Draft: From Drivers to 12-Month Outlook

 The CFO needs a fresh 12-month forecast by Friday.
 You have a driver list (list price, expected volume, churn assumption, hire plan, supplier renewal) and a half-broken model from last cycle.
 The temptation is to rebuild the spreadsheet from scratch.
 Skip that.
-Use AI to draft the narrative and the line-item math first, then port to Excel only after you trust the logic.
+Use AI to draft the narrative and the line-item math first, then port to a workbook only after you trust the logic.

 The task